 A important consideration for the across-metro movers sample is the persistence in homeownership across moves due to preferences and home equity.
 Although the ACS does not contain information on the previous homeownership status of movers, it does contain information on the household's original location.
 To account for differences in the likelihood that a household owned a home, we construct a measure of the average homeownership rate of non-movers in the location from which the household moved with similar characteristics.
 In constructing the measure, there is a trade-off of including many characteristics and having a precise match with small cell sizes or including a few characteristics but having large cell sizes.
-To determine which characteristics to use in the creation of the metric, we first estimate a simple model of homeownership on standard demographic controls.
-To rank order the controls, we run the full model and obtain the $R^2$ and then run the model repeatedly leaving out individual variables (or groups of variables) one at a time noting the $R^2$ for each model.
+To determine which characteristics to use in the creation of the metric, we first estimate a simple model of homeownership on standard demographic controls.23 To rank order the controls, we run the full model and obtain the R^2 and then run the model repeatedly leaving out individual variables (or groups of variables) one at a time noting the R^2 for each model.
 Based on the difference in explained variation in homeownership, we determine that the most influential variables are age and income.
 We construct the first measure using these two characteristics.
-We then create two more measures using progressively more of the demographics based on importance in explaining homeownership.
-25 Fig. 3 shows the distribution of homeownership for non-movers based on demographic group and location using the second measure containing age, income, marital status, and race.
-As an example, the likelihood of homeownership in the previous location for household heads aged between 35 and 54, with income between \$30,000 and \$60,000, were married, and white was 31% in the Bronx of New York City and 78% in Nashville, Tennessee.
+We then create two more measures using progressively more of the demographics based on importance in explaining homeownership.24 Figure 3 shows the distribution of homeownership for non-movers based on demographic group and location using the second measure containing age, income, marital status, and race.
+As an example, the likelihood of homeownership in the previous location for household heads aged between 35 and 54, with income between \$30,000 and \$60,000, were married, and white was 31 the results from a Gelbach Decomposition of the influence of each covariate on the racial climate index (Gelbach, 2016).
+The findings show that interaction of race with Percent Black is the primary covariate that cause the point estimate on the racial climate variable to change from a small insignificant negative to a statistically significant and more negative result when the interactions are added.